-How to celebrate
+How to take part

-When is National WebMistress Day celebrated in 2022?
+When is National WebMistress Day celebrated in 2023?

 National WebMistress Day is observed on August 26 each year.